wipeautcrafter/libraries/README.md

 # discordbot.js
 discordbot.js is a library that makes running discord bots really easy.

-first you need to install discord.js, to do this open a command window in your folder and type
+First you need to install discord.js, to do this open a command window in your folder and type:
 ```bash
 npm install --save discord.js
 ```

-you also need to download the library in any way you like
+You also need to download this library in any way you like.

-now that you are all set, you are ready to create your own discord bot. to use this library you just need to require it, and run the function like this
+Now that you are all set, you are ready to create your own discord bot.
+To use this library you just need to require it, and run the function like this:
 ```js
 require("./discordbot.js")();
 ```

-if it is the first time you have opened it it will setup all the folders and files for you now that everything is set up, it is time to create some super awesome commands!
+If it is the first time you have opened it it will setup all the folders and files for you.
+Now that everything is set up, it is time to create some super awesome commands!

-to create a command you need to create a new .js file in commands, with the name being the command for example, if you want to create the help command you will call it ``help.js`` in the .js file you can use all enviroment variables that are also in a normal discord bot these include ``client/bot, config/cfg, message,msg, command/cmd, args and more``
+To create a command you need to create a new .js file in commands, with the name being the command.
+For example, if you want to create the help command you will call it ``help.js``.
+In the .js file you can use all enviroment variables that are also in a normal discord bot.
+These include ``client/bot, config/cfg, message,msg, command/cmd, args and more``.

-handling events goes pretty much the same way, all you do is put a js file in the events folder if you want to handle the event ready, you call your file ``ready.js`` of course you also have acces to enviroment variables such as ``client/bot, config/cfg and more``
+Handling events goes pretty much the same way, all you do is put a js file in the events folder.
+If you want to handle the event ready, you create the javascript file ``ready.js``.
+Of course you also have acces to enviroment variables such as ``client/bot, config/cfg and more``.

-in the end the files should look something like this:
+In the end the files should look something like this:
 ```
 my awesome discord bot
 |- node_modules (where nodejs saves all the libraries in)